ducakar/TextureReplacer/README.md

 One can also use additional configuration files; configuration is merged from all `*.cfg` files that contain `TextureReplacer { ... }` as the root node.
 This should prove useful to developers of texture packs so they can distribute pack-specific head/suit assignment rules in a separate file.
-All the `*.cfg` files (including `@Default.cfg`) are processed in alphabetical order (the reason behind the leading "@" in `@Default.cfg` is that it is processed first and can be overridden by subsequent configuration files).
+All `*.cfg` files (including `@Default.cfg`) are processed in alphabetical order (the reason behind the leading "@" in `@Default.cfg` is that it is processed first and can be overridden by subsequent custom configuration files).

 ### Normal Maps ###